-- The postsecondary subrecipients will be ranked in the four categories as described. - The two (2) postsecondary subrecipients with the highest total score will be selected for an on-site review. - Should two postsecondary subrecipients have equal scores the date of the last on-site review will be the determining factor for the on-site review site. - If a subrecipient, which has been selected for a comprehensive on-site review, cannot be visited in the year for which it has been selected, it will be added to the subuniverse of the following year. - o The subrecipient with the next highest score will be visited as an alternative.
+- The postsecondary subrecipients will be ranked in the four categories as described. - The two (2) postsecondary subrecipients with the highest total score will be selected for an on-site review. - Should two postsecondary subrecipients have equal scores the date of the last onsite review will be the determining factor for the on-site review site. - If a subrecipient, which has been selected for a comprehensive on-site review, cannot be visited in the year for which it has been selected, it will be added to the subuniverse of the following year. - o The subrecipient with the next highest score will be visited as an alternative.

-The general belief is that the subrecipients receiving the highest total score has the greatest potential for violations; therefore those subrecipients will be flagged for a comprehensive on-site visit.
-Hence the subrecipients targeted for an on-site review should demonstrate the greatest potential for possible violations.
+Use of this data-informed process is based upon the premise that the subrecipients receiving the highest total score has the greatest potential for violations; therefore, those subrecipients will be flagged for a comprehensive on-site visit with the goal of significantly reducing that potential.
 A total of two (2) comprehensive on-site visits will be conducted each year within the postsecondary institutions indicated above.

-The comprehensive on-site reviews will include the following components:
+The comprehensive on-site reviews may include the following components:

 - 1. Review of documents and data; - 2.
 Interviews to gather pertinent data regarding compliance issues; - 3.
-Site review of facilities accessibility; and - 4.
-Determination of compliance/noncompliance with procedural requirements.
+Site review of facilities accessibility; and/or

+4. Determination of compliance/noncompliance with procedural requirements.